ubinexus/sonic-utilities/doc/Command-Reference.md

 - Example:
   ```
-  admin@sonic:~$ sudo config warm_restart bgp_timer 2000
+  admin@sonic:~$ sudo config advanced_restart bgp_timer 2000
   ```

-**config warm_restart teamsyncd_timer**
+**config advanced_restart teamsyncd_timer**

-This command is used to set the teamsyncd_timer value for warm_restart of teamd service. teamsyncd_timer holds the time interval utilized by teamsyncd during warm-restart episodes.
+This command is used to set the teamsyncd_timer value for advanced_restart of teamd service. teamsyncd_timer holds the time interval utilized by teamsyncd during advanced-restart episodes.
 The timer is started when teamsyncd starts.
 During the timer interval, teamsyncd will preserve all LAG interface changes, but it will not apply them.
 The changes will only be applied when the timer expires.
 When the changes are applied, the stale LAG entries will be removed, the new LAG entries will be created.